merspieler/skill-flight-gear-copilot/SKILL-TEST-TEMPLATE.md

 * Open the checklist dialog in flightgear ('help'->'aircraft checklist').
 * Choose a checklist.
 * Say `<Checklist-name> checklist` where `<Checklist-name>` is the checklist you've choosen.
 * Mycroft will start to go though the checklist.
-Confirm each item with the response that's in the checklist window on the right side.
+Confirm each item with the response that's on the right side in the checklist window .
 	Expected result: Mycroft continues with the checklist until it says `<Checklist-name> checklist completed`

 _Note that sometimes mycroft might not understand you correct.
 Please check that before you open an issue_

 4. Test non default aircraft
  4.1
   * Start flightgear with your aircraft of choise on the runway.
   * Say `Flaps 1`
    Expected result: Mycroft responses that no profile was found.
   * Say `Create aircraft profile <profile-name>` where `<profile-name>` is the name for the profile.
   * Follow the guide through the creation of the profile.
-* Test your profile like in step 2 (ofcourse adapted to your aircraft).
+  * Test your profile like in step 2 (of course adapted to your aircraft).

  4.2
   * Start flightgear with a differen variant to the aircraft.
   * Say `Flaps 1`
    Expected result: Mycroft responses that no profile was found.
   * Say `Add aircraft to profile <profile-name>` where `<profile-name>` is the same profile name as in step 4.1.
-* Test your profile like in step 2 (ofcourse adapted to your aircraft).
+  * Test your profile like in step 2 (of course adapted to your aircraft).